 Always pick up your feet while walking around a green.
 Preventing any scuffs or unnecessary damage to the green will ensure a smooth putting surface for everyone.

 Closed to the target line refers to your feet, hips or shoulders aligned/pointed right of the target line.
 Your shoulders and hips are closed to the target line on the downswing and open to target line after you hit the ball.
 Keeping your shoulders closed to the target line on the downswing is a good thing and helps eliminate a slice by delivering the club on a path from inside the target line.

 How to Rake a Bunker

-Enter the bunker from it’s low point and walk in a direction line to your ball.
-Place rake in bunker behind you.
-After hitting your shot, rake the sand around impact and rake all the sand as you walk out of the bunker leaving no trace of your steps leaving the surface better than how you found it.
+First, find a rake and then enter the bunker from the low point and walk in a direct line to your ball.
+Place rake down and hit your shot.
+Then, rake the sand around impact by pushing the rake forwards and backwards smoothing out the surface.
+Then, rake the sand you walk out of the bunker backwards leaving no trace of your steps.
+As a courtesy rake more than your area and leave the surface better than how you found it.

 How to Enter & Exit a Bunker (Video)

 Find a rake first and enter a bunker at the low point and never walk down the steep face of bunker as you will take all the sand off the face.